coldshrine/study-notes/books/designing-data-intensive-applications.md

 * If any of the participants replies "no", the coordinator sends an _abort_ request to all nodes in phase 2.

 When a participant votes "yes", it promises that it will definitely be able to commit later; and once the coordiantor decides, that decision is irrevocable.
 Those promises ensure the atomicity of 2PC.

+If one of the participants or the network fails during 2PC (prepare requests fail or time out), the coordinator aborts the transaction.
+If any of the commit or abort request fail, the coordinator retries them indefinitely.